carla-simulator/carla/Docs/python_api.md

   SetSimulatePhysics
   SetAutopilot.
 - <a name="carla.Client.apply_batch_sync"></a>**<font color="#7fb800">apply_batch_sync</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**commands**</font>)
-This function executes some commands altogether as fast as it can one after the other, and returns another list with all the responses from each command.   [sample_code](https://github.com/carla-simulator/carla/blob/10c5f6a482a21abfd00220c68c7f12b4110b7f63/PythonAPI/examples/spawn_npc.py#L112-L116).
+This function executes the whole list of commands on a single simulation step, blocks until the commands are executed, and returns a list of [`command.Response`](#command.Response) that can be used to determine whether a single command succeeded or not. [sample_code](https://github.com/carla-simulator/carla/blob/10c5f6a482a21abfd00220c68c7f12b4110b7f63/PythonAPI/examples/spawn_npc.py#L112-L116).
     - **Parameters:**
         - `commands` (_list_) – A list of commands to execute in batch.
 For a list of commands available see function above apply_batch().
     - **Return:** _list_